Sense of agency: Definition

 The concept of agency implies an active organism, one who desires, makes plans, and carries out actions.
 The sense of agency plays a pivotal role in cognitive development, including the first stage of self-awareness (or pre-theoretical experience of one's own mentality), which scaffolds theory of mind capacities.
 Indeed, the ability to recognize oneself as the agent of a behavior is the way the self builds as an entity independent from the external world.
 The sense of agency and its scientific study has important implications in social cognition, moral reasoning, and psychopathology.
-The conceptual distinction between SA and SO was defined by philosopher and phenomenologist Shaun Gallagher.
+The conceptual distinction between SoA and SoO was defined by philosopher and phenomenologist Shaun Gallagher.
 Using a different terminology, essentially the same distinction has been made by John Campbell, and Lynn Stephens and George Graham.

 Psychological measures

 Sense of agency is difficult to measure because individuals are often not aware of their sense of agency while performing tasks.
 An implicit measure of agency relies on intentional binding an effect where the perceived time between related events is decreased.
 Other implicit measures rely on sensory attenuation to voluntary acts, where one perceives sensations related to voluntary acts less.
-Explict measures can depend upon self-report or perceived responsibility for an outcome.
+Explicit measures can depend upon self-report or perceived responsibility for an outcome.